Etienne-io/CodingChallenge/README.md

 ### Router

-The router is only use to instantiate the VIPER module
+The router is only use to instantiate the VIPER module.
+If more module are added, the router will be responsible of the navigation.

 ## Tests